Bikz/VADR/DEPLOY.md

-# VADR Backend Deployment Guide
+# VADR Deployment Guide

+Complete deployment guide for the VADR monorepo (backend on Railway, frontend on Vercel).

 ## Prerequisites